k-bosko/k-bosko.github.io/_posts/2019-09-03-Insight-Data-Science-Fellows.md

 {% include figure image_path="/assets/images/posts/insight-companies.png" alt="Insight Data Science: TOP 30 Companies" %}

-## 6. Does LinkedIN prefer hiring Postdocs?
+## 6. Does LinkedIN Prefer Hiring Postdocs?

 When exploring the patterns of TOP10 companies that hired INSIGHT fellows I came across an interesting observation.
 LinkedIn seems to stand out from the rest 9 companies in that it hired disproportionally more postdocs compared to other Top10 companies:
 {: .text-justify}